-Art and Kay Clinton scrimped and saved for a year to buy land from Art’s brother Fred to start Wakomata Shores Resort.
-Fred had obtained the land through the Veterans Land Act, which sold land at very cheap prices to men coming home from the war.
-Before they started Wakomata, Kay had been a teacher in the Wharncliffe area, and had lived in Hooverville from 1931 to 1939.
-Art had worked at a Smelter in Flaconbridge and lived in Garson.
-They married in 1939 and lived in the Wharncliffe area for a few years, then moved to Wakomata with their two-year old daughter, Laura, in June of 1945.
+Art and Kae Clinton scrimped and saved for a year to buy land from Art’s brother Ed to start Wakomata Shores Resort.
+Ed had obtained the land through the Veterans Land Act, which sold land at very cheap prices to men coming home from the war.
+Before they started Wakomata, Kae had been a teacher in the Cummings Lake area, and had lived in Wharncliffe from 1931 to 1939.
+Art had worked at INCO and lived in Garson.
+They married in 1939 and lived in the Wharncliffe area for a few years.
+They bought the land at Wakomata along with Ted and built their camps, Wakomata Lake and Snowshoe camp.
+Art and Kae then moved to Wakomata with their two-year old daughter, Laura, in June of 1945.

 Fishermen provided most of the business at Wakomata Shores.
 They came to the camp to fish and didn’t expect much besides a place to sleep and a boat to fish from.
 Although there was no American-plan at the camp, Kay would occasionally cook for the groups of fishermen.

 Most of the business depended on either word of mouth or people dropping by the camp.
 Once people cane to the camp, they would hopefully become repeat customers.
 While some customers would write ahead, most just showed up hoping there was somewhere for them to stay.
 There were no telephones in the area, with the exception of those used by the Forestry people, so it was practically impossible for people to make reservations.